plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 ## Site search plugins lack analytics

-As illustrated above, many plugins don’t even offer basic analytic data, since the main focus of these plugins is to help WordPress site owners implement the search widget and relevant results.
+As illustrated above, many plugins don’t even offer basic analytic data, since their main focus is to help WordPress site owners implement the search widget and relevant results.

 For eg., The JetPack Search [FAQ](https://jetpack.com/support/search/frequently-asked-questions/) clearly states that “The dashboard does not record the terms your readers use when using the Jetpack Search form on your site (or any other search forms on your site).”

-Only a few plugins allow you to track and filter basic search statistics by time period, whether results were found, specific search strings and substrings, etc. No plugins offer granular insights.
+Only a few plugins allow you to track and filter basic search statistics by time period, whether results were found, specific search strings and substrings, etc.

+No plugins offer granular insights.

 Site owners need supporting data along with basic site search analytics to be able to draw a complete picture of the user journey––from searching to converting––and make real business decisions.